HIITMetagenomics/dsm-framework/README.md

 ```
 Here follows an example on how to initialize the client side processes.
 First, you need to make sure that all the server-side processes are
-up and running - you might want to set up some SLURM job dependencies
+up and running - you might want to set up SLURM job dependencies
 to ensure that the server-side processes are started first.
 Once you
 initialize the client processes, they will
 connect to the server processes, load the index and start the computation.